Rajshah05/UAV-swarm-control-optimization/README.md

 refer "how_to_run.pdf"

-For details of the project refer "Optimization_finalProject_report.pdf"
+Please refer "Optimization_finalProject_report.pdf" for implementation and project details